-- The privacy evaluation question set builds off the rubric developed by the districts.
+- The 150-point privacy evaluation question set builds off the rubric developed by the districts.
 Every question in the question set is mapped to federal and state privacy statute, FTC guidelines, PTAC resources, and/or data-handling best practices.
 Because each question is mapped to a specific rationale, the question set can be used both to evaluate privacy practice and as a training or advocacy tool to help inform people about the different elements that can be relevant when thinking about privacy terms.
 Additionally, vendors can use these questions to proactively review their own policies.